ClickCease How to outrank competition on Google? [27 quick and easy tips]

 25. Use strategic Google Ads for brand awareness

-While Google Ads do not directly help you rank higher, they have an indirect influence on your Google rankings – and can be a valuable source of data.
-There are two great ways you can use them to build a better brand if your marketing budget allows for it.
+While Google Ads do not directly help you rank higher, they have an indirect influence on brand recognition.

 25 Use Strategic Google Ads For Brand Awareness